opencv/opencv/modules/core/doc/old_basic_structures.rst

     :param arr: Input array

-    :param imageHeader: Pointer to  ``IplImage``  structure used as a temporary buffer
+    :param image_header: Pointer to  ``IplImage``  structure used as a temporary buffer

 The function returns the image header for the input array that can be a matrix (:ocv:struct:`CvMat`) or image (:ocv:struct:`IplImage`).
 In the case of an image the function simply returns the input pointer.
-In the case of ``CvMat`` it initializes an ``imageHeader`` structure with the parameters of the input matrix.
+In the case of ``CvMat`` it initializes an ``image_header`` structure with the parameters of the input matrix.
 Note that if we transform ``IplImage`` to ``CvMat`` using :ocv:cfunc:`GetMat` and then transform ``CvMat`` back to IplImage using this function, we will get different headers if the ROI is set in the original image.

 GetImageCOI
 -----------